Skip to content

 mspaint

 4. Press Ctrl+5 to spy on the UI.
-Press Ctrl+G to spy on the Paint application.
-Notice several things about the behavior of the MS Paint application under the Object Spy.
+Then, press Ctrl+G to spy on the Paint application.
+Notice the following behaviors of the MS Paint application under the Object Spy:

-1. As you move the mouse inside the color box, the entire surrounding box will show a red highlight but the individual color tiles will not.
+1. As you move the mouse inside the color box, the entire surrounding box will display a red highlight but the individual color tiles will not.

-2. Properties of the color box control have no clues on how to find a particular color.
+2. Properties of the color box control do not provide clues for finding a particular color.

-This combination makes it impossible for Rapise to identify and learn the colors as integral objects.
+This combination makes it impossible for Rapise to identify and learn colors as integral objects.

-The way in which Rapise can be taught to deal with the color box is by "simulating" it.
+Rapise can be taught to interact with the color box by "simulating" it.

-In fact, Rapise will recognize these non-objects without you having to take particular action.
-Let's discover this and what it means:
+In fact, Rapise will recognize these non-objects without you needing to take any specific action.
+Let's explore what this means:

-1. Open a new test under Rapise; call it MSPaint.
+1. Open a new test in Rapise and name it MSPaint.

 2. Press the Record button on the application bar.

-3. When the Select an Application to Record dialog appears, clear all selection boxes in the library list box.
-You will have to scroll that section of the dialog box to make sure all selections are clear.
-We are choosing no loaded libraries so that Rapise will not be able to "cheat" and know about any objects on the screen.
+3. When the Select an Application to Record dialog appears, clear all selection boxes in the library list.
+You may need to scroll this section of the dialog box to ensure all selections are cleared.
+We are choosing not to load any libraries so that Rapise cannot "cheat" by automatically recognizing objects on the screen.

 4. Select the Run Application tab.
-Enter mspaint in the Full path to application edit box.
-Press the Run button. > Note: Applications that reside in C:\windows\system32 can be started by their names because C:\windows\system32 must be in the system path.
+In the Full path to application edit box, enter mspaint.
+Then, press the Run button. > Note: Applications that reside in C:\windows\system32 can be started by their names because C:\windows\system32 are typically included in the system path.

-5. When the Recording Activity dialog is displayed, press Learn Ctrl+2
+5. When the Recording Activity dialog appears, press Learn (Ctrl+2).

-6. Do a small amount of things in Paint.
+6. Perform a few simple actions in Paint.
 For example:

-1. Click on the red color in the palette.
+1. Click the red color in the palette.

-2. Click on the green color in the palette.
+2. Click the green color in the palette.

-3. Click on the blue color in the palette.
+3. Click the blue color in the palette.

-7. Look at the Recording Activity dialog grid.
-It will be something like this:
+7. Examine the Recording Activity dialog grid.
+It should resemble the following:

 simulatedpaint

-Notice that the three clicks in the color box were recorded as simulated objects.
+Notice that the three clicks within the color box were recorded as simulated objects.

 8. Press Ctrl+3 to end the recording.